We may earn money or other compensation from the companies or products mentioned in this post.

 Can I join the virtual queue from California Adventure?

-You must have first entered Disneyland Park to join the virtual queue.
+Note: upon reopening, this might change.
+More info soon.
+But last year it was true that you must have first entered Disneyland Park to join the virtual queue.
+Walt Disney World has a different procedure so don’t get confused.
 You can then leave Disneyland after first scanning into the park and then enter California Adventure and attempting to join the virtual queue.

 I have also not personally tested if you can join the virtual queue after being scanned into California adventure but never being scanned into Disneyland.